petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 The first part simply collects all the properties from type `T` that are not included in the given list of properties.

 The second part is more complex.
-It loops over the property names in `Keys` and results in another intersection type of two types:
+It loops over the property names in `Keys` and each iteration results in another intersection type of two types:

 ```typescript
 Required<Pick<T, K>>